 The National Alliance on Mental Illness or NAMI works to support and educate the public about various mental disorders, with the goal of improving the quality of life for all people diagnosed with mental illness.
 NAMI’s web site provides the latest facts, statistics, and research advances on different types of mental health conditions.

-The American Academy of Child and Adolescent Psychiatry (AACAP) is a leading nonprofit group dedicated to helping children, teens, and families affected by mental, behavioral, or developmental problems.
+The American Academy of Child and Adolescent Psychiatry (AACAP) is a leading nonprofit organization of physicians and other mental health professionals dedicated to helping children, teens, and families affected by mental, behavioral, or developmental problems.
 On the web site, the AACAP provides resources for parents, including a link to find a nearby psychiatrist for children and adolescents.